TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a material due to trait
 * Some traits from 1.12 got moved to modifiers, and some new traits got added

+**Notable modifier changes**

+* Reinforced V no longer grants unbreakable
+    * Bonus is now based on the vanilla formula, which makes the first levels stronger
+    * Unbreakable has been moved to an ability, with Reinforced V as a prerequisite
+* Emerald now grants bonus damage to illagers
+* Haste is a bit stronger to be more in line with the efficiency enchantment
+* Autosmelt and luck currently do not have special interactions
+    * The devs are looking in to how to add such interactions with mod compatibility and without extreme duplication exploits
+* Embossments were removed, but a similar mechanic will return with the soul forge
+* Wet Sponge can be used to remove a modifier now

 ## Tools

 ### Small

 These tools are available from tier 1 and onwards.

+* *Pickaxe*:
-* *Pickaxe*: Adding expanders now increases the tool's area to 1x1x3, then to 1x3x3
+    * Adding expanders now increases the tool's area to 1x1x3, then to 1x3x3
+    * Does 1 heart of armor piercing damage
 * *Mattock*:
     * Makes paths instead of hoeing, effective on all blocks the shovel could break
     * Replaces the shovel
     * Adding expanders grants the tool vein mining, first at a range of 1 then a range of 2
+    * Does bonus knockback
 * *Hand Axe*:
-    * Rebalanced to be closer to the vanilla axe, making it a viable weapon
+    * Rebalanced to be closer to the vanilla axe, making it a strong weapon
     * Adding expanders first increases it to a cross shape, then a 3x3 rectangle
 * *Kama*:
     * Gained the ability to hoe blocks, making it a fully effective farming tool
     * Adding expanders first increases it to a half sphere cross shape, then a 3x3x2 half sphere
+    * High attack speed, low attack damage, making it an effective DPS weapon
+* *Sword*
+    * Renamed from broadsword since its the only remaining sword
+    * Has a bonus ability slot, making more modifiers applicable
-* *Broadsword*
+* *Dagger*:
-* *Dagger*: Fast weapon with low damage, but can attack on right click for use in the offhand.
+    * Fast weapon with low damage, but can attack on right click for use in the offhand.
+    * Replaces the rapier

 ### Broad

 These tools require the Tinker's Anvil to craft, a tier 3 component.
-Tool part will make use of the Part Forge.
+Tool parts will possibly use of the Part Forge in the future.
+All broad tools are two handed, meaning the offhand is unavailable while using.
+To make up for this, a modifier that grants special attacks on use is planned.

+* *Sledgehammer*:
-* *Sledgehammer*: Area starts at 3x3, expanders increase to 3x5 then 5x5
+    * Area starts at 3x3, expanders increase to 3x5 then 5x5
+    * Effective against undead, starting with Smite II
+* *Veining Hammer*:
-* *Veining Hammer*: Breaks a vein of ores within 2 blocks, expands up to 4 blocks
+    * Breaks a vein of ores within 2 blocks, expands up to 4 blocks with expanders
+    * One of the fastest broad weapons
+* *Excavator*:
-* *Excavator*: Area starts at 3x3, expanders increase to 3x5 then 5x5
+    * Area starts at 3x3, expanders increase to 3x5 then 5x5
+    * Starts with Knockback II
 * *Broad Axe*:
-    * New version of the lumber axe.
+    * Replaces the lumber axe.
-    * Tree logic works in a column, meaning a large tree takes 4 hits to brea
+    * Tree logic works in a column, meaning a large tree takes 4 hits to break
     * Expanders increase max tree base size
     * When targeting non-logs, has a 1x1x6 area of effect, expandable up to 3x6x2
+    * High damage, making it an effective weapon
+* *Cleaver*:
-* *Cleaver*: Now has sweep attack
+    * Now has sweep attack
+    * If forge ever fixes their attribute, will grant bonus reach
+* *Scythe*:
+    * Retains area attack
-* *Scythe*: Can now hoe the ground
+    * Can now hoe the ground

 ### Armor